gauravbajpaimaths/Coarse-grained_model_of_nucleolar_heterochromatin_condensates/README.md

-# Hierarchical Interactions Between Nucleolar and Heterochromatin Condensates Are Mediated by a Dual-Affinity Protein
+# Hierarchical interactions between nucleolar and heterochromatin condensates are mediated by a dual-affinity protein

 ## Table of Contents
 - [Overview](#overview)